rcmdnk/ec2/README.md

 * cpu_filter: Filter to pick up instance type by CPU.
 * private_ip: Set 1 to use private IP addresses instead of public IP addresses.
 * template_id: Launch template id.
+* no_template: Set 1 not tu use launch template.
+* cli_input_json: A json file which has parameters to launch an instance.
+* cli_input_json_directory: A directory which has json files.
+If cli_input_json is not assigned and cli_input_json_directory is set, files are searched and it enters the selection mode.
 * instance_type: Instance type for launch command.
     * If `select` is passed, you can choose the type from the list.
 * spot_instance: Set 1 to launch a spot instance.